redis/docs/content/operate/rc/subscriptions/view-fixed-subscription.md

 {{<image filename="images/rc/subscription-change-fixed-tiers.png" width="100%" alt="Select the desired subscription tier from the ones shown." >}}

-Each tier in a Fixed plan provides a variety of benefits, including increased memory, number of databases, connections, and so on.
+Each tier in a Fixed plan provides a variety of benefits, including increased memory and number of connections.
 For a comparison of available tiers, see [Fixed size subscription tiers]({{< relref "/operate/rc/subscriptions/create-fixed-subscription.md#fixed-size-subscription-tiers" >}}).

 When you change your plan tier, your data and endpoints are not disrupted.

 If you upgrade a free plan to a paid tier, you need to add a payment method.

-If you change your subscription to a lower tier, make sure your data (and databases) fit within the limits of the new tier; otherwise, the change attempt will fail.
+If you change your subscription to a lower tier, make sure your data fits within the limits of the new tier; otherwise, the change attempt will fail.

+{{< note >}}
+{{< embed-md "rc-fixed-upgrade-limitation.md" >}}
+{{< /note >}}

 ### Change high availability